Viiuska/ks-Harkkaty-t/README.md

 # ks-Harkkaty-t

-This is our course practice project that includes mall projects.
-The first one is simple program that reads the given text file in from down to up.
-The second project has four small simple programs wich are different UNIX utilities such as cat, grep, zip and unzip.
-And the third one is very surface level shell program named wish.
-We wrote a documentation about the project progcess and learning skills.
+This is our course practice project that includes small projects.
+The first one is a simple program that reads a given text file from bottom top.
+The second project has four small simple programs that are different UNIX utilities such as cat, grep, zip and unzip.
+And the third one is a very surface level shell program called wish.
+We wrote documentation about the project's progress and our learning skills.

 Documentation:https://lut-my.sharepoint.com/:w:/g/personal/viia_mantymaki_student_lut_fi/EdWDdJmp_4xGncaIHD9MDz8BUPFXFt2reJ5VESiZycGsbg?e=raaoup